What to Eat Now: April

-Fava beans, aka broad beans (or, less commonly "faba beans"), are typically only found fresh in farmer's markets, where they make a brief appearance in the spring.
+You'll typically find fresh fava beans (aka broad beans or, less commonly, "faba beans") in farmer's markets, where they make a brief appearance in the spring.
 Their flavor is buttery and green, closer to the taste of edamame than, say, a lima bean.
 The beans, not the pods, are the delicacy here, and you'll have to do a bit of work to get to them: once freed from the pod, the beans themselves need to be peeled.
-While this two-step process can seem a bit fussy, the reward inside is worth the effort!
+While this two-step process can be time-consuming, the reward inside is worth the effort!

 Fava beans are easily distinguishable in markets by their large, bumpy pods, often thicker and longer than a man's fingers.
-It's not uncommon to see little black bumps on the shells; some spots here and there are fine, but too many can indicate that they're overripe.
-Your beans should be firm and bright green for best flavor.
+It's not uncommon to see little black bumps on the shells; a few spots here and there are perfectly normal, but too many can indicate that they're overripe.
+Firm, bright green beans will give you the best flavor.
 When overripe or stored for too long of a time, favas will become starchy — so buy them fresh and eat them up soon!
 They're best stored in a paper bag in the refrigerator as they can retain too much moisture if kept in a plastic bag.

-To prepare, first shell the beans the same way you would a common pea: Just pull the string on the side and pop the beans out of the shell.
-Next, blanch the beans by putting them in boiling water for about a minute, then run them under cold water or drop them in an ice bath to stop the cooking.
-This will make things easier during the second step: removing the skin from the beans.
+To prepare, first shell the beans the same way you would a common pea: Pull the string on the side and pop the beans out of the shell.
+Next, blanch the beans by dropping them in boiling water for about a minute, then run them under cold water or scoop them into an ice bath to stop them from cooking.
+This process will make things easier during the second step: removing the skin from the blanched beans.
 When cool enough to handle, simply peel off the outer layer of skin to reveal the bright green treasures inside.
-Very young fava beans can be eaten without removing these skins — and in some cultures are left on regardless of age — but the exterior pods are not typically eaten.
+Very young fava beans can be eaten without removing their skins — and in some cultures are left on regardless of age — but the exterior pods are not typically eaten.

 Once the beans are free, they're typically boiled and served whole in salads, pastas, or mixed vegetable sides.
 Favas can also be sauteed in butter as a simple topping for toast, or mashed to make a delightful green spread (I tend to prefer a loose mash to a whipped puree; try both and see what you like best!).
-One of my favorite preparations, if messy to eat, is to grill the whole pods.
-This does put the onus on your guests to then pop them open and, if they choose, remove the beans from the skin .
-Much like a clam bake or BBQ, preparing them this way makes for a hands-on feast for enthusiastic (and unself-conscious) eaters.
+One of my favorite preparations (albeit messy to eat) is to grill the pods whole.
+This does put the onus on your guests to then pop them open and, if they choose, remove the beans from the skin ... but I like to think of it as a communal party activity.
+Much like a clam bake or BBQ, preparing fava beans this way makes for a hands-on feast for enthusiastic (and unselfconscious) eaters.
 Fava beans pair well with other bright spring-like flavors and simple, fresh ingredients like pasta and butter with mushrooms, spring alliums, and a touch of citrus.

-Ramps, a type of wild leek, look quite similar to scallions, but with flat, wide leaves.
-They're famous for having a much stronger flavor (and smell!) than scallions, with a taste that is a little bit onion, a little bit garlic.
-Small ramps have little bulbs that are almost straight (again, like a scallion), but as they get older, they'll become more bulbous — these older ramps are great for pickling and are no less of a find.
-Ramps are wild, not cultivated, and grow primarily on the East Coast and the Midwest, so they can be harder to find in other parts of the country.
-If you're lucky enough to come across ramps in the market or in the wild, store them in the fridge in an opened plastic bag for up to a week — if you can live with the smell for that long!
+Ramps are wild, not cultivated, growing primarily on the East Coast and Midwest, so they can be harder to find in other parts of the country.
+If you're lucky enough to come across ramps in the market, store them in the fridge in an opened plastic bag for up to a week — if you can live with the smell for that long!

-To prepare ramps, remove the outer layer, and cut off the root.
-Cut off the leaves and rinse the stalk in cold water several times to remove any persistent dirt — like leeks, it can take a bit of time to get all the dirt out from in between the layers.
-Slice the stalk and bulb, then stack the leaves on top of each other to chop.
+To prepare ramps, remove the outer layer and cut off the root.
+Separate the leaves from the stalk and rinse in cold water several times to remove any persistent bits of dirt that like to collect in the tight layers that make up the stalk.
+Slice the stalk and bulb, then stack the leaves on top of each other and chop.

 Morel mushrooms are known equally for their sponge-like appearance, unique meaty flavor, and their cult-like following.
 Followers of this fungi will doggedly hunt them down in markets and woods, guarding the knowledge of their whereabouts like a secret barbecue sauce ingredient.
-Because morels can't be cultivated and therefore are only found in the wild, they are a bit harder for us non-sporting types to find — and they have a price tag that reflects this scarcity.
-Their growing season is somewhat short as well, so do jump on them if you see them fresh.
+Because morels can't be cultivated (and therefore can only be found in the wild), they are a bit harder for us non-sporting types to find — and they have a price tag that reflects this scarcity.
+Their growing season is somewhat short as well, so do jump on them immediately if you see them fresh.

 Working With Dried Mushrooms

-If you've gone through the trouble of seeking out morels, be sure to use them in recipes where the mushroom gets to be the star of the show!
-Morels are delightful in a cream sauce on toast, sauteed with butter, or mixed with fresh pasta.
+If you've gone through the trouble of seeking out morels, be sure to use them in recipes where they get to be the star of the show!
+Morels are near transcendent in a cream sauce on toast, sauteed with butter, or mixed with fresh pasta.
 Check out some of the best morel recipes on Yummly here: